Posts from 4 February 2015

 Collections have models, and certain models, like

-, have collections of their own (in this case, comments).
+Posts, have collections of their own (in this case, comments).
 When you pull the data from the server for a non-root page, the data needs somewhere to "hang" so as not to face sync problems.
 So, when I fetch a post, I shouldn't fetch the class it belongs to, I should instead examine the post's section_id property, and then put that in an existing class's post collection. … Got it?User -> Sections Collection -> Section Model -> Posts Collection -> Post Model

 So, on fetch of the last item in that chain, I need to go to the head of the chain and request that this data goes in the proper place in that chain.